-Proposals will be evaluated on the potential to reduce GHG emissions from Alberta's oil sands industry in the near term, by 2025, 2030, and beyond.
-This includes reductions directly resulting from implementation of the project, from future commercial implementations (e.g. retrofits at existing sites relative to historic operation, new builds), and from broader adoption across the industry.
+Proposals will be evaluated on the potential to reduce GHG emissions from Alberta's Large Final Emitters in the near term, by 2025, 2030, and beyond.
+This includes reductions resulting from implementation of the project and from future commercial implementations and will be assessed on both an absolute and intensity basis.

-5. Economic Benefits to Alberta | Weight: 15
+5. Competitiveness Benefits | Weight: 15